evert/evert.github.com/_posts/2020/2020-02-26-curveball-typescript-framework.md

 few years, and it's been working really well for us.
 We're also finding that it tends to be a pretty 'sticky' product.
 People exposed to it, tend to want to use it for their next project too.

+Curious?
+Here are a bunch of examples of tasks you might want to do:

 Examples
 --------